U.S. Route 77 in Texas: History

 US 77 was designated in 1927 from Gainesville to Corpus Christi.
 In 1943, the highway was extended south of Corpus Christi to the international border at Brownsville; this extension also rerouted the section of highway between Sinton and Corpus Christi, as the previous route traveled through Gregory between the two towns.
 In 1953, US 77 was rerouted between Halletsville and Victoria over former SH 295.
 The section of highway through Victoria was rerouted in 1978 to remove a concurrency with US 59, but this was cancelled the following year.
 In 1997, US 77 was extended so the highway's official designation ran to the Los Tomates International Bridge in Brownsville.
 In 2000, the city of Denton turned US 77 into a pair of one-ways streets from US 377 to FM 2164, with northbound traffic using Locust Street and southbound traffic using Elm Street.
 In 2003, the section of US 77 in Robstown between FM 892 and 9th Street was removed the state highway system as construction of a bypass around the town began.

 In August 2011, TxDOT received permission from the Federal Highway Administration (FHWA) to designate the Robstown bypass as I-69 due to it already being built to Interstate Highway standards and connecting to another Interstate Highway; the American Association of State Highway and Transportation Officials (AASHTO) approved the designation later that year in October.
 An official ceremony was held on December 5, 2011 to unveil I-69 signs on the Robstown-Corpus Christi freeway.
 This section of the highway was later re-designated as I-69E in 2013, though most of the original I-69 signage is still in place.

 The section of freeway in the East Rio Grande Valley received approval for Interstate designation in May 2013.
 This section of highway was designated as I-69E as the two other branches of I-69, I-69C and I-69W were also approved.
 Signage was installed over the summer of 2013.

+In January 2025, TxDOT re-routed US 77 to the west of Downtown Denton, removing the Locust Street/Elm Street segment and shifting the US 77 designation to I-35 and I-35E, thus extending the I-35/US 77 concurrency between the FM 1173 and Dallas Drive exits.